-In two studies involving a total of four wild horse populations, both Nunez et al. (2009) and Ransom et al. (2010) found that PZP-treated mares were involved in reproductive interactions with stallions more often than control mares, which is not surprising given the evidence that PZP-treated females of other mammal species can regularly demonstrate estrus behavior while contracepted (Shumake and Wilhelm, 1995; Heilmann et al., 1998; Curtis et al., 2002).
-Ransom et al. (2010) found that control mares were herded by stallions more frequently than PZP-treated mares, and Nunez et al. (2009) found that PZP-treated mares exhibited higher infidelity to their band stallion during the non-breeding season than control mares.
+In two studies involving a total of four wild horse populations, both Nunez et al. (2009) and Ransom et al. (2010) found that PZP-treated mares were involved in reproductive interactions with stallions more often than control mares, which is not surprising given the evidence that PZP-treated females of other mammal species can regularly demonstrate estrus behavior while contracepted

+(Shumake and Killian, 1997; Heilmann et al., 1998; Curtis et al., 2001, Duncan et al. 2017).
+Band fidelity is not an aspect of wild horse biology that is specifically protected by the WFRHBA of 1971.
+It is also notable that Ransom et al. (2014b) found higher group fidelity after a herd had been gathered and treated with a contraceptive vaccine; in that case, the researchers postulated that higher fidelity may have been facilitated by the decreased competition for forage after excess horses were removed.
+At the population level, available research does not provide evidence of the loss of harem structure among any herds treated with PZP.
+Long-term implications of these changes in social behavior are currently unknown, but no negative impacts on the overall animals or populations welfare or well-being have been noted in these studies.
+Ransom et al. (2010) found that control mares were herded by stallions more frequently than PZP-treated mares, and Nunez et al. (2009, 2014, 2017, 2018) found that PZP-treated mares exhibited higher infidelity to their band stallion during the non-breeding season than control mares.
 Madosky et al. (2010) found this infidelity was also evident during the breeding season in the same population that Nuñez et al. (2009) studied, resulting in PZP-treated mares changing bands more frequently than control mares.
 Long-term implications of these changes in social behavior are currently unknown.
 One expected long-term, indirect effect on wild horses and burros treated with fertility control would be an improvement in their overall health (Turner and Kirkpatrick 2002).
 Many treated mares would not experience the biological stress of reproduction, foaling, and lactation as frequently as untreated mares, and their better health is expected to be reflected in higher body condition scores (Nuñez et al., 2010).
 After a treated mare returns to fertility, her future foals would be expected to be healthier overall and would benefit from improved nutritional quality in the mares' milk.
 This is particularly to be expected if there is an improvement in rangeland forage quality at the same time, due to reduced wild horse population size.
 Past application of fertility control has shown that mares' overall health and body condition remains improved even after fertility resumes.
 PZP treatment may increase mare survival rates, leading to longer potential lifespan (Turner and Kirkpatrick, 2002; Ransom et al., 2014a).
 To the extent that this happens, changes in lifespan and decreased foaling rates could combine to cause changes in overall age structure in a treated herd (i.e., Turner and Kirkpatrick, 2002; Roelle et al., 2010), with a greater prevalence of older mares in the herd (Gross, 2000).
 Observations of mares treated in past gathers showed that many of the treated mares were larger, maintained higher body condition, and had larger healthy foals than untreated mares.